bllaude/bllaude.github.io/_posts/2026-01-28-kali-upgrade-crash-fix.md

 I tried using a TTY before going into recovery mode or reinstalling anything.
 `CTRL + Alt + F2`

-That single detail tells you almost everything:
-- System booted
-- Kernel is fine
-- The problem is userspace (desktop stack)

-After logging in, recovery is straightforward
+If it works, it tells you almost everything, means system booted, kernel is fine, and the only problem is userspace (desktop stack).
+After that, recovery is straightforward.

 Fixing the system                                                    {#Fix}
 ====================================
-The goal is simple:
 - Finish what the interrupted upgrade started
 - Restore the display manager
 - Reboot cleanly